R.E.M.: 1982–1988: I.R.S. Records and cult success

 For their fourth album, R.E.M. enlisted John Mellencamp's producer Don Gehman.
-The album, entitled Lifes Rich Pageant (1986), featured Stipe's vocals closer to the forefront of the music.
+The album, entitled Lifes Rich Pageant (1986), brought Stipe's vocals closer to the forefront of the music.
 In a 1986 interview with the Chicago Tribune, Peter Buck related, "Michael is getting better at what he's doing, and he's getting more confident at it.
 And I think that shows up in the projection of his voice."
 The album improved markedly upon the sales of Fables of the Reconstruction and reached number 21 on the Billboard album chart.
 The single "Fall on Me" also picked up support on commercial radio.
 The album was the band's first to be certified gold for selling 500,000 copies.
 While American college radio remained R.E.M.'s core support, the band was beginning to chart hits on mainstream rock formats; however, the music still encountered resistance from Top 40 radio.

-Following the success of Lifes Rich Pageant, I.R.S. issued Dead Letter Office, a compilation of tracks recorded by the band during their album sessions, many of which had either been issued as B-sides or left unreleased altogether.
+Following the success of Lifes Rich Pageant, I.R.S. issued Dead Letter Office, a compilation of tracks recorded by the band during their album sessions, many of which had either been issued as B-sides or left unreleased.
 Shortly thereafter, I.R.S. compiled R.E.M.'s music video catalog (except "Wolves, Lower") as the band's first video release, Succumbs.

-Scott Litt produced a number of R.E.M.'s albums from the late 1980s to the early to mid-1990s.

 Don Gehman was unable to produce R.E.M.'s fifth album, so he suggested the group work with Scott Litt.
-Litt would be the producer for the band's next five albums.
-Document (1987) featured some of Stipe's most openly political lyrics, particularly on "Welcome to the Occupation" and "Exhuming McCarthy", which were reactions to the conservative political environment of the 1980s under American president Ronald Reagan.
-Jon Pareles of The New York Times wrote in his review of the album, "Document is both confident and defiant; if R.E.M. is about to move from cult-band status to mass popularity, the album decrees that the band will get there on its own terms."
+Litt would become the producer for the band's next five albums.
+Document (1987) featured some of Stipe's most overtly political lyrics, particularly on "Welcome to the Occupation" and "Exhuming McCarthy", which were reactions to the conservative political environment of the 1980s under American president Ronald Reagan.
+Jon Pareles of The New York Times wrote in his review of the album: "Document is both confident and defiant; if R.E.M. is about to move from cult-band status to mass popularity, the album decrees that the band will get there on its own terms."
 Document was R.E.M.'s breakthrough album, and the first single "The One I Love" charted in the Top 20 in the US, UK, and Canada.
 By January 1988, Document had become the group's first album to sell a million copies.
 In light of the band's breakthrough, the December 1987 cover of Rolling Stone declared R.E.M.
 "America's Best Rock & Roll Band".